ASC 606 Revenue Recognition: The 5 Steps Explained

 5. Probable Collection: It must be probable that the company will collect the consideration to which it will be entitled in exchange for the goods or services transferred to the customer.

-Importance of Identifying the Contract
+Why Does Identifying the Contract Matter?

 Identifying the contract is crucial because it ensures that revenue is recognized only when there is a legally enforceable agreement.
 This step helps prevent the premature recognition of revenue and ensures that financial statements accurately reflect the company's financial position.